d12frosted/elpa-mirror/melpa/firstly-search-readme.txt

 Any key activate search.
-This is modern way of navigation.
+This is a modern way of navigation.
 There are minor modes for major modes: Dired, Package Menu.
 Cursor is moved by just pressing any printable characters of target filename or directory in current folder.
-Do you still use arrays?

-Old dired-explorer.el package do the same.
+Activation:
+- for Dired:	M-x firstly-search-dired-mode RET
+- for Package Menu:	M-x firstly-search-package-mode RET
+- for Buffer Menu:	M-x firstly-search-buffermenu-mode RET
+- for Bookmarks:	M-x firstly-search-bookmarks-mode RET

-to activate, add lines to your Emacs configuration (Init file):
+in Emacs configuration (Init file):
 (require 'firstly-search-dired)
 (require 'firstly-search-package)
 (require 'firstly-search-buffermenu)